ishxiao/blog/_posts/2017-07-02-how-to-solve-gamma-function.md

     1.0157   -3.1909    6.8336   -7.8012    1.1046    0.9482    1.7621
 ```

-2. Plot the gamma function and its inverse.
+2.Plot the gamma function and its inverse.

 ```
 % PlotGammaFunctionExample.m